pjcj/Devel--Cover/docs/cpancover.md

 The development directory for these purposes is `/cover/Devel--Cover`.
 New versions of perl can be installed by adding them to `utils/all_versions` and running `dc all_versions --build`.

+To install a version of perl with development tools run `dc install_dc_dev_perl 5.38.2`.